 Two square hatches and a gun ring with hatch are fitted in the roof, and a single access door is located at the rear of the vehicle.
 Two mounting points for quick-connect swing arm gun mounts are fitted to the roof and are accessed through the rear hatches.
-External mounting points are provided for the installation of a grenade launching system.

 The power train consists of a Caterpillar diesel engine coupled to a ZF six-speed automatic transmission.

 The vehicle is fitted with a Central Tyre Inflation System (CTIS) which provides a means of manually or automatically controlling the tyre inflation pressures based on terrain, vehicle speed or tyre damage.